 On June 1, the POWs formed detachments of 100 men and were marched to Capas, where they were put into steel boxcars.
 Each car had two Japanese guards.
 During the trip to Calumpit, the train was switched onto a track that took it to Cabanatuan.
 When the POWs left the cars, they were herded into a schoolyard where they were fed cooked rice and onions soup.
 They were marched to the new camp which was a former Philippine Army Base and had been the home of the 91st Philippine Army Division.

 The camp was actually three camps.
 Camp One was where the men who captured on Bataan and taken part in the death march were held.
 Camp Two did not have an adequate water supply and was closed.
 It later reopened and housed Naval POWs.
-Camp Three was where those men captured when Corregidor surrendered were taken.
-In addition, men from Bataan who had been hospitalized when the surrender came were sent to the camp.
+Camp Three was where those men captured – when Corregidor surrendered – were taken.
 Camps One and Three were later consolidated into one camp on October 30, 1942.